digitalWestie/googdata-explorer/README.md

 4. Rename it to `history.json` replacing the example

-5. Open `index.html` in your browser.
+5. Open `location.html` in your browser.

+## Todo

+- Improve popup display

 ## Licence (MIT, have fun)